-CTE Pathway Expansion (Goal 4, Action 1)
+College and Career Indicators (CCI) for readiness and success (Goal 4, Action 1)

-Secondary Student Success Progress Monitoring and Coordination (Goal 4, Action 2)
+Secondary student success team & Virtual Support (Goal 4, Action 2)

 All actions and expenditures of funds marked as contributing to increased or improved services were developed focusing on the needs, conditions, or circumstances of our unduplicated population with further consideration of the actions design, content, method, and/or location that best meets the identified need.
 All actions were developed using careful analysis of data and input from our educational partners.
 These contributing actions are principally directed toward our unduplicated student population to help YVC to be effective in meeting the school's LCAP goals and the identified needs of the unduplicated student groups.
 In the goals section of this plan, each action marked "yes" for contributing contains a detailed explanation of how that action serves the unduplicated student population by helping to close equity and performance gaps and meet the goals of our school.
 We incorporated the language required by 5 CCR Section 15496 into the description of each specific action's language because each response is unique and specific to each contributing action in this plan.
 Our intention in doing this is to increase transparency for educational partners when reading this plan so they can better understand the rationale behind each unique school-wide action.
 Many of these actions and services are being performed on a schoolwide basis in order to increase their overall efficiency and effectiveness.